kailash-manasarovar/statement/docs/timeline/2026/may.md

 - I'm off to Kailash.
 - I fly to Beijing with Air France, sleep for a couple of days, then fly to Tibet.
 - In Beijing, there are mousses all over me at my hotel.
+- Everyone knows I'm *special*.
 - The guide who takes me to the Great Wall is asking about my trip to Tibet.
-He says: *oh, they'll be organizing a team for you*.
+- He says: *oh, they'll be organizing a team for you*.
-- The week before I left, Trump travels unexpectedly to China, and I have to wonder if his secret service people ask for permission to set up a team to follow me around when I'm in China.
+- The week before I left, Trump travels unexpectedly to China, and I have to wonder if, while he was there, his secret service people asked for permission to set up a team to follow me around when I'm in China.
-- More interestingly is Elon Musk running after him to join him, and committing a crime by doing so - because he should have been available for court business.
+- More interestingly, is Elon Musk running after him to join him on this trip at the last moment, and committing a crime by doing so - because he should have been available for court business.
-- I leave my bags at the hotel storage facility.
+- Did Musk ask for permission to send his own spy too?

 ## Air France